 Advance HE will continue the ECU’s work on equality, diversity and inclusion across all four nations of the UK, including colleges in Scotland, as well as its international partnerships.
 The Athena SWAN and Race Equality Charters will remain a key focus of these efforts.

 The HEA Fellowship scheme, aligned to the Professional Standards Framework (PSF), will be retained.
 HEA Fellowship post-nominals, will also be unaffected by the merger.
 Institutions with HEA Accredited programmes will continue to confer HEA Fellowship on successful participants on those programmes.

 Advance HE will continue the Leadership Foundation’s work on leadership, governance and management, including delivery of flagship programmes such as Aurora and the Top Management Programme.

 Yes, Scottish colleges are key stakeholders for Advance HE and we recognise the differences in the college context in Scotland and the necessity and value of our partnership with the college sector.

 We will build on ECU’s relationships and commitments to Scottish colleges.

 Institutional membership 2018-19

-The chief executive plans to contact institutions in early May with the details of Advance HE’s membership scheme for 2018-19.
+The chief executive has contacted institutions with the details of Advance HE’s membership for 2018-19.
 This will be a transitional year and Advance HE has undertaken to give a price reduction on current membership fees.
 Advance HE will be consulting on a new membership model for 2019-20 later this year.